SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 ## During the Installation Process.

 My Workstation is a Windows/Ubuntu dual-boot system.
 The rest of my home-based PCs run Ubuntu only.
 Therefore, only my Workstation requires a carefully crafted installation process, i.e. installing Ubuntu without destroying Windows.
 If things go wrong then I'd have to re-install Windows as well.
-Upgrading Ubuntu is a painful process and there's no point in shoving a thumb in my eye while I'm at it.
+Upgrading Ubuntu on a dual-boot system is a painful process.

+> NOTE: I may need to use the 'Grubfix' utility, that I keep on a separate USB thumb drive, if I can't choose Ubuntu or Windows when booting into my Workstation.

 ## OPTIONAL: Fix for the Terminal Input Delay.